 Revenue, expenses, assets, and liabilities can vary during each quarter of the year.
-Therefore, the results and trends in these interim Condensed Consolidated Financial Statements may not be the same as those for the full year.
+The results and trends in these interim Condensed Consolidated Financial Statements may not be indicative of the results to be expected for the full year or any other periods.

-The accompanying Condensed Consolidated Balance Sheet as of March 31, 2010, the Condensed Consolidated Statements of Operations for the three months ended March 31, 2010 and 2009, and the Condensed Consolidated Statements of Cash Flows for the three months ended March 31, 2010 and 2009 are unaudited.
-The Condensed Consolidated Balance Sheet data as of December 31, 2009 was derived from the audited consolidated financial statements which are included in our Annual Report on Form 10-K filed with the SEC on March 2, 2010.
-The information included in this quarterly report on Form 10-Q should be read in conjunction with the consolidated financial statements and the accompanying notes to those financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2009.
+The accompanying Condensed Consolidated Balance Sheet as of March 31, 2011, the Condensed Consolidated Statements of Operations for the three months ended March 31, 2011 and 2010, and the Condensed Consolidated Statements of Cash Flows for the three months ended March 31, 2011 and 2010 are unaudited.
+The Condensed Consolidated Balance Sheet data as of December 31, 2010 was derived from the audited consolidated financial statements which are included in our Annual Report on Form 10-K filed with the SEC on March 1, 2011.
+The information included in this quarterly report on Form 10-Q should be read in conjunction with the consolidated financial statements and the accompanying notes to those financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2010.